James H. Davenport: Education and early life

+Between school and university, Davenport worked in a government laboratory for nine months, writing and using multiword arithmetic, but also using number theory to solve a problem in hashing, which was published.

-Davenport was educated at Marlborough College, and was then a student at Trinity College, Cambridge.
+After Marlborough, Davenport went to study at the University of Cambridge where he was a student at Trinity College, Cambridge.
 He was awarded a Bachelor of Arts degree in 1974, which was converted to a Master of Arts degree in 1978, and a Master of Mathematics in 2011.
 He was awarded a PhD in 1980.